axelarnetwork/axelar-amplifier-solana/helpers/relayer-discovery/README.md

 	Message,
 	/// The payload, length prefixed.
 	Payload,
-	/// The payload, length ommitted.
+	/// The payload, length omitted.
 	PayloadRaw,
 	/// The command id.
 Can also be abtained by using the `Message`, but it is added as an option for convenience.
 	CommandId,